Lord's: Early years

 Lord's Tavern was built in 1813–14, followed by a wooden pavilion in 1814.
+The new ground opened in the 1814 season, with MCC playing Hertfordshire in what is believed to have been the first match there on 22 June 1814.

-First-class cricket was first played on the present ground in July 1814, with the MCC playing St John's Wood Cricket Club.
-The first century to be scored at the ground in first-class cricket was made by Frederick Woodbridge (107) for Epsom against Middlesex, with Epsom's Felix Ladbroke (116) recording the second century in the same match.
-The annual Eton v Harrow match, which had first been played at Lord's Old Ground in 1805, returned to the present ground on 29 July 1818.
+The first century to be scored at the ground was made by Frederick Woodbridge (107) for Epsom against Middlesex in August 1815, with Epsom's Felix Ladbroke (116) recording the second century in the same match.
+The annual Eton v Harrow match, which had first been played at Lord's Old Ground in 1805, returned to the present ground on 29/30 July 1818.
 From 1822, the fixture became almost an annual event at Lord's.

-Lord's witnessed the first double-century to be made in first-class cricket when William Ward scored 278 for the MCC against Norfolk in 1820.
-The original Lord's Pavilion, which had recently been renovated at great expense, was razed by fire following the first Winchester v Harrow match on 23 July 1823, which destroyed nearly all of MCC's original records and other cricket archives.
+Lord's witnessed cricket's first double-century when William Ward scored 278 for the MCC against Norfolk in 1820.
+Ward's effort was a world record score which beat the 167 scored by James Aylward in 1777, and remained unbroken for 56 years until W. G. Grace's innings of 344 in 1876.

+The original Lord's Pavilion, which had recently been renovated at great expense, was destroyed by fire on the night of 28 July 1825, following the first Winchester v Harrow match which had been completed that day.
+MCC's records and archives, including countless unique documents, were lost.
 The Pavilion was promptly rebuilt by Lord.

-In 1825, the future of the ground was placed in jeopardy when Lord proposed redeveloping the ground with housing at a time when St John's Wood was seeing rapid development.
-This was prevented by William Ward, who purchased the ground from Lord for £5,000.
+Also in 1825, the future of the ground as a whole was placed in jeopardy when Lord proposed redeveloping it with housing.
+This was at a time when St John's Wood was seeing rapid development.
+It was prevented by William Ward, who purchased the ground from Lord for £5,000.
 His purchase was celebrated in the following anonymous poem: